-Simply put, this usually means that the money you paid has not been accepted by the recipient.
+Simply put, this usually means the recipient has not accepted the money you paid.
 This could be because PayPal is still reviewing the transaction and has not cleared the payment for acceptance.
 In this case, PayPal should send the payment once they verify the payment source.

 Typically, your payment will finish processing within a couple of days from the date of order.
 If you are buying a physical product, your PayPal payment pending receipt might only be processed after the seller packs the item.
 As for services, pending payments usually only finish once the service has been completely rendered.

 Regardless of the type of transaction, know that payments will only be completed once the receiving party accepts the payment.
 However, you can no longer cancel the payments you make through PayPal once it is completed.
 You can only cancel orders while your status for PayPal payment is pending.
 To get a refund, you must ask the vendor for a return.

 On the other hand, when your PayPal money is “on hold,” it means something similar.
 Sometimes, this could mean your PayPal payment is still pending.
 Other times, it could be because PayPal is temporarily holding your funds because of a dispute.

 Finally, a temporary hold status means PayPal is holding your money only temporarily as it authorizes the transaction.
 Hence, the recipient shouldn’t be able to withdraw the money you’ve sent until PayPal finishes the authorization.

 The PayPal payment pending status might shock you at first.
 It’s especially concerning if this is your first time encountering it.
 Surely, PayPal won’t be holding your money for too long, right?
 Is this a cause for concern or are you in the clear?